A doctor may suggest injections as a treatment for osteoarthritis, an inflammatory condition of joint cartilage and bone.

-Two main injections are available to treat OA in the knee.
+Corticosteroids injections can treat OA in the knee.

-In either case, the effects wear off and a top-up will likely be necessary.
+However, the effects are not permanent.
+As they wear off, a top-up will likely be necessary.
 However, a person should not receive steroid injections more than once in a 3–4 month period as this increases the risk of side effects.

 Speak to a doctor to assess whether knee injections are right for you.